Photo of woman breastfeeding

 • Your baby’s chin will touch the breast first.

-• The nipple and a large amount of breast will be in your baby’s mouth.
+• The nipple and a large amount of breast could be in your baby’s mouth.

 • Do not force your baby onto the breast.
 If fussy, calm your baby by holding them upright and then try again.